Our Story and You

 Alyce has a relatively small frame, short arms, small hands and feet; she is highly disciplined.
 So I have coached her to use short punchy strokes with a high stroke rate and given her high volume training to make up for what she lacks in a natural swimming physique.
 I, on the other hand, have big hands, big feet (like fins!); I don’t have enough time to train.
 I use long smooth strokes at a much lower stroke rate than her to achieve the same outcome.

 So yeah, we believe there is no one size fits all, perfect stroke.
-We have to look at the swimmer as an individual – not just their physique but also their personalities and how that influences how they learn and train.
-With this approach, we have successfully taught many people to swim, including those who have struggled to learn before, and to achieve their individual goals.
+We have to look at the swimmer as an individual – not just their physique but also their personalities and how that influences the way they learn and train.
+This is especially true for adults.
+This diversity, which requires full attention and deep knowledge thus inspired us to specialise in swimming lessons for adults.
+With this approach, we have successfully taught many people to swim, including those who have struggled to learn before.

 Stella: What are your hopes and dreams?
 Where do you see MySwim in the near future?